jammazwan/xaa_SingleObjectToJsonFile/README.md

 ### Why the jammazwan.shared dependency project:

 This design tries to move some of the clutter out of the project, so you can focus only on what is required to demo the **SingleObjectToJsonFile** feature.
+Specifically, the single shared project includes artifacts like:

+ * Beans used as value objects for all projects
+ * pom.xml dependencies
+ * .csv and other source files for use as data sources
+ * generic utility functions not specific to a single project

 So you always have to git clone jammazwan.shared as a sibling first, then run mvn install, before installing with this project.